Room 101: Adam Canning – Birmingham & Solihull fly-half

 3. International ticket prices

-Watching England at Twickenham has become unaffordable to the average working man.
-The RFU have priced so many people out of the game with extortionate ticket prices which seem to increase by at least £10 every year.
-A ticket to England v Argentina this autumn, sitting in the lower or middle tier will set you back £105.
-With travel, food and drink you’re looking at £200 for a day out at the rugby.
+Watching England at has become unaffordable to the average working man.
+The have priced so many people out of the game with extortionate ticket prices which seem to increase by at least £10 every year.
+A ticket to England v this , sitting in the lower or middle tier will set you back £105.
+With travel, food and drink you’re looking at £200 for a day out at the .
 I understand that while they keep selling out matches, basic business principles suggest that prices will continue to rise, however I think the RFU need to consider the wider rugby community further afield than London and the surrounding areas.
 I used to love a day out at Twickenham with my dad but sadly it can’t be justified anymore!

 TRP verdict: £200?
 Good god man, that’s loose change.
 How else does one keep the riff-raff out?